TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 These are all development variables so there are no secrets.
 In production we will need a way to keep the secrets in a safe place and convert them into environment variables.
 The AWS Secret Manager for example can directly map secrets into environment variables passed to the containers, saving you from having to explicitly connect to the service with the API.

-We can run the `./manage.py compose up -d` and `./manage.py compose down` here to check that the database container works properly.
+We can run the commands `./manage.py compose up -d` and `./manage.py compose down` here to check that the database container works properly.
 Please note that the first time you run the command `compose -d` Docker will create the volume and build the Postgres image, and this might take some time.

 ``` text
 CONTAINER ID  IMAGE       COMMAND                 ...
 PORTS                   NAMES